wusted/kubernetes-install/23-thanos-metrics/README.md

 ## Thanos Metric for Prometheus
-- For this we will need at least 2 cluster.
+- For this we will need at least 2 Kubernetes clusters.
-- I will setup: 2 Cloud DigitalOcean Cluster with Terraform.
+- I will setup: 2 Cloud DigitalOcean Kubernetes Cluster with Terraform.

 1. Local cluster already set, need to set the DigitalOcean Cluster
 ```